rob-coaching/git-fuckup-workshop/README.md

 `git fetch`

-And now we harshly reset our LOCAL dev branch to the state on github (=> origin/dev)
+And now we harshly replace our LOCAL dev branch with the one on github (=> origin/dev)

 We can do this using the git reset command: